shvrekhan/DSA_notes/Stack&queue/README.md

     -> By compilers to check the parenthesis
     -> To evluate the postfix expression
     -> To convert infix to postfix / prefix form.
     -> TO store values during the recersion call
+    -> TO implement DFS of Graph.